h4ndzdatm0ld/nautobot-ssot-vsphere/docs/FAQ.md

         └── VMInterface-1 (NIC Interface)
 ```

+A configuration setting `ENFORCE_CLUSTER_GROUP_TOP_LEVEL` is defaulted to true, enforcing this pattern.
+If you'd like to allow `Clusters` to be the `Top Level`, simply set this setting to False.

 ### Measurements of Capacity (Disks)

 The disk total is an aggregate of all virtual disks available on the virtual machine.